mzampetakis/aquago/README.md

 ![alt text](doc/imgtransform.png "Image Transformation")

+Also at runtime application polls the Google's Drive folders for newly added images and if a new image is found, it is downloaded, transformed and then it just pops in the aquarium!
+That's quite convenient!

 ## Future Work
 * Run without the need of Google Drive usage.
 Work with local images placed in the corresponding folders.